salaarshekhani/StudyPlanner/README.md

 ## Feedback and Contributions

-This is a personal school productivity project, actively evolving alongside real day-to-day use.
+This is a personal school productivity project, actively evolving alongside real day-to-day use made for #horizons.
 Bug reports, feature ideas, and pull requests are welcome.
 Feel free to open an issue or fork the repository and submit changes.

 ## License